wking/swc-boot-camps/GoodProgrammingPractice.md

 ## Remove hard-coded values

 We have hard-coded values for the initial populations of prey and predators and the number of time-steps and the end-time.
-Hard-coded values are a problem - if we wanted to change the number of time steps or end time we'd have to edit our function, so let's pass those in as arguments too.
-Define the initial values for these at the top of the file.
+If we wanted to change the number of time steps or end time we'd have to edit our function, so let's pass those in as arguments too.

+We've now make our function more general - rather than run a simulation over a specific number of steps to a specific end-time we can now choose how many steps and till when it runs.
+We've made our function more general, flexible, and useful.

-## Refactor into a module
+## Modularise into modules

 We now have a single script that consists of functions and code that is executed directly.
-We may want to use these functions in other scripts, so we can pull them out into a library.
+We may want to use these functions in other scripts, so we can pull them out into a new Python module.

 Create a new file, `lotkavolterra.py`, and copy the `import` statements and the functions into it.